jonnitto/Jonnitto.OutdatedBrowser/README.md

 # Jonnitto.OutdatedBrowser

-This package includes [Outdated Browser] into [Neos CMS].
+This package includes a notification for outdated browsers into [Neos CMS].
 You can configure in your [`Settings.yaml`] when the warning should be shown.

 | Version | Neos          | Maintained |
 | ------- | ------------- | :--------: |